NEW: Judge Thokozile Masipa will rule Wednesday on whether Pistorius must be tested

 He mounted an impassioned case for going ahead with the trial, giving Nel an opening to begin his rebuttal with an acerbically gentle: “One thing I agree with, we shouldn’t be emotional.”

 The court has been debating the onetime Olympic sprinter’s “general anxiety disorder” this week as the trial appeared to be heading toward its end.

 Psychiatrist Merryll Vorster testified Tuesday that the anxiety disorder comes out in his “excessive” concern about security, friendships lacking in depth and short-term sexual relationships.

 And, she said: “People with generalized anxiety probably shouldn’t have firearms.”

-The psychiatrist first took the stand Monday morning for the defense, going all the way back to when Pistorius was 11 months old.
+The psychiatrist took the stand Monday morning for the defense, going all the way back to when the disabled sprinter was 11 months old.

 His parents then put pressure on him to appear normal, and his mother abused alcohol at times after she and Pistorius’ father divorced, she said.

 She raised him and his siblings “to see their external environment as threatening” and “added to the anxiety,” Vorster said.